site-deploys/thiagohersan.com/source/_posts/os-que-chegam-com-a-noite.md

 The code for the transmitter was a little more complicated because it had to send the on/off signals to all of the receivers… Since I created a graphical interface to visualize the light animations, we decided to use the same interface to generate the code for the transmitter.

 ![](osQueChegamGUI.jpg)

-Code for [the graphical interface](https://github.com/thiagohersan/NuitBlancheProcessing), [the receivers](https://github.com/thiagohersan/osQueChegamReceiveArduino), and an example [transmitter pattern](https://github.com/thiagohersan/osQueChegamTransmitArduino) are on github.